CoolGuySergey/ProjectSRH/README.md

 python scripts/SRHClustermapper.py --input <in_file> --benchmark 0.8
 ```

-To switch off partitioning:
+To switch on codon partitioning:
 ```
-python scripts/SRHClustermapper.py --input <in_file> --partition 0
+python scripts/SRHClustermapper.py --input <in_file> --partition True --benchmark 0.8
 ```

-To switch off correction for multiple comparisons in case of alignments with few entreis:
+To switch off correction for multiple comparisons in case of alignments with few entries:
 ```
-python scripts/SRHClustermapper.py --input <in_file> --alpha 0.05
+python scripts/SRHClustermapper.py --input <in_file> --alpha 0.05 --benchmark 0.8
 ```

 Important: